jan-xier/test/readme.txt

-Git is a version control system
+1. Git is a version control system.
-GitHub is a version control platform based on Git
+2. GitHub is a version control platform based on Git.